-I am Jay Li, and it’s been my great pleasure to represent the alumni community as an Alumni Rep from Greater China of the Class of 2017.
+I am Jay Li, and it’s been my great pleasure to represent the Alumni community as an Alumni Rep from Greater China of the Class of 2017.
 A Beijing native, I was living in New York City prior to becoming a Schwarzman Scholar and was working for the National Basketball Association league headquarters focusing on International business development.
 The intersection of promoting sports culture and then somehow contributing to US/China relations has always been my career interest.
-In 2016, our program provided me with the best opportunity to return and re-engage with my home country after 8 years abroad.
+In 2016, Schwarzman Scholars provided me with the best opportunity to return and re-engage with my home country after 8 years abroad.

 It was an unbelievable year spent in Tsinghua, being able to define what it means as well as what it takes to be a Schwarzman Scholar.
 The results are rewarding, as mutual understanding and lasting friendships were firmly built within the hyper-diverse community, beating most people’s expectations.
 In the meantime, the experience also opened doors to many meaningful connections that have truly made instrumental impact on my career.

-Despite the high profile nature of our program, it’s not a pure professional one that presets specific career paths for its students.
-Instead, I see the Schwarzman Scholars Program as a highly customizable platform, and it’s totally up to the individual how to best leverage it.
+Despite the high profile nature of Schwarzman Scholars, it’s not a pure professional one that presets specific career paths for its students.
+Instead, I see Schwarzman Scholars as a highly customizable platform, and it’s totally up to the individual how to best leverage it.